Chicago Closing Cost Calculator: Estimate What You May Net

 $850,000$42,500$23,245$19,255

-Beyond commissions, Chicago sellers face several closing costs specific to Illinois transactions:
+Beyond commissions, Chicago sellers face several closing costs specific to Illinois transactions.
+These are the line items our closing cost calculator factors in.
+The figures below are approximate and may vary.

 Transfer Taxes